wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 }]
 ```

-This example includes two data events that will be stored in the SDS Stream that was created in the previous steps.
+The preceding example includes two data events that will be stored in the SDS Stream that was created in the previous steps.
 It is generally a best practice to batch OMF values when writing them for the best performance.
-In order to write the data in the Edge Storage, the JSON should be stored as a file with the name OmfCreateDataEvents.json and the following curl script run:
+In order to write the data to the Edge Storage  component, the store the JSON file with the name OmfCreateDataEvents.json, and run the following curl script:

 ```bash
 curl -i -d "@OmfCreateDataEvents.json" -H "Content-Type: application/json" -H "producertoken: x " -H "omfversion: 1.1" -H "action: create" -H "messageformat: json" -H "messagetype: data" -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/omf/